masihyeganeh/YoutubeDownloader/README.md

 $youtube->onComplete = function ($filePath, $fileSize, $index, $count) {
     if ($count > 1) echo '[' . $index . ' of ' . $count . ' videos] ';
-	echo 'Downloading of ' . $fileSize . ' bytes has been completed.
-It is saved in ' . $filePath . "\n";
+	echo PHP_EOL .
+'Downloading of ' . $fileSize . ' bytes has been completed.
+It is saved in ' . $filePath .
+PHP_EOL;
 };